is a mecca for those interested in fishing. An kinds of fishing spin, fly,

 Fishing photo of the week:

-Click here for old fishing reports...
+Click here for other recent fishing reports...

 You can fish for bonefish from the flats at the cut just north of San Pedro, from the beaches north of the cut and from the docks and beaches in town and south of town.
 Caught bonefish just about anytime water conditions were right, any time of day...Water must be calm.
 Wade fishing with a 7-weight fly-rod, or a light spinning rod is a kick.
 You can catch more fish off a boat, but wade fishing, or off the end of a pier is relaxing.
 The area near the cut is pretty good.
 The various species of fish is pretty good: black snappers, red snappers, bonefish, barracudas, french grunts, and permit.
 Mr. twister's jigs are awesome.